-The program offers easily accessible publications store online with free information or information available for a nominal cost.
-In this reporting period, the most popular publication was a publication about siting and constructing rain gardens.
-Free, downloadable fact sheets are also available in the publication store.
-In this reporting period, fact sheets on nitrate in groundwater and on arsenic in groundwater were updated with a fresh look and current information.
+The program offers easily accessible publications through an online store with free information or information available for a nominal cost.
+Topics include nitrates in groundwater, siting rain gardens and arsenic.
 The program also produces the "Aquatic Sciences Chronicle" on a quarterly basis.
-It circulates to roughly 3,200 subscribers with an interest in WRI projects and related topics.
+It circulates to roughly 5,700 online and print subscribers with an interest in WRI projects and related topics.
+The newsletters are also posted online.
+There were nearly 283,000 online visitors to the newsletter.